cenotelie/cratery/README.md

 When performing dependency analysis, Cratery will access `crates.io` and other external registries.

+* `REGISTRY_DEPS_CHECK_PERIOD`: Period in seconds to wait between checking for crates that need to be analyzed.
 * `REGISTRY_DEPS_STALE_REGISTRY`: Number of milliseconds after which the local data about an external registry are deemed stale and must be pulled again.
 Defaults to 60000 (1 minute).
 * `REGISTRY_DEPS_STALE_ANALYSIS`: Number of minutes after which the saved analysis for a crate becomes stale.
 Defaults to 1 day.
 A negative number deactivates background analysis of crates.
 * `REGISTRY_DEPS_NOTIFY_OUTDATED`: Whether to send a notification by email to the owners of a crate when some of its dependencies become outdated, defaults to `false`.
 To activate, set to `true`.